ULL-ESIT-PL/nicole/README.md

 ## Goals

-Combine a user friendly sintax and the speed of a compiled language, example: Mojo (uses MLIR) or Julia
+Combine an user friendly sintax and the speed of a compiled language, example: Mojo (uses MLIR) or Julia

 ## How to build